CLPX-Airborne: Polarimetric Ku-Band Scatterometer (POLSCAT) Data

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Simon Yueh.
-2003.
+Yueh, S. H. 2003.
 CLPX-Airborne: Polarimetric Ku-Band Scatterometer (POLSCAT) Data. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.